sillyfrog/aiopulse2/README.md

-# Aiopulse 2
+# aiopulse2

 ## Asynchronous library to control Rollease Acmeda Automate roller blinds with the Pulse v2 Hub

-This is an updated fork of https://github.com/atmurray/aiopulse/
+This is an updated fork of (aiopulse)[https://github.com/atmurray/aiopulse/] for the v2 hub.
+The protocol implementation uses a combination of WebSockets and a TCP connection using a serial like protocol.
+See the project wiki page for details.

-Requires Python 3 and uses asyncio.
+Requires Python 3.7 or later and uses asyncio and (websockets)[https://pypi.org/project/websockets/].

+It has been primarily developed as an integration for (Home Assistant)[https://www.home-assistant.io/].

 ### Installing

-I plan on publishing this module to PiPy once I'm happy that it has been adequately tested.
-For now, from the folder containing setup.py run `python setup.py install`.
+Run `pip install aiopulse2`.

-### Demo.py commands:
+### Demo.py

+This is an interactive interface to test the integration.
+The available commands are listed below.

+Use the `list` command to get the id of the hubs/blinds.

 | Command                              | Description                                                                                                        |
 | ------------------------------------ | ------------------------------------------------------------------------------------------------------------------ |